samhollenbach/Galaxy2/README.md

 ```
 These methods can be found in the [SimMain.py file](https://github.com/samhollenbach/Galaxy2/blob/master/SimMain.py)

-## Visualizing the data file

-The example sim_data file is [here](https://github.com/samhollenbach/Galaxy2/blob/master/sim_data.txt)
+## The sim_data file

-The format of the data file is as follows:
+The first line of the data file is always

-The first line is always
 ```python
 HEAD:{Number of Galaxies},{Particle Number}
 ```
+This lets the reader know how many particles and galaxies to expect so it can draw the labels on the screen.

-The subsequent lines start with the iteration number, and for each iteration there are as many lines are there are particles.
-This means the total number of lines in the file is
+The subsequent lines start with the iteration number, and for each iteration there is a line for every particle in the simulation.
+This means the total number of lines in the file will be **{Iterations}x{Particles}+1**
-{Iterations}x{Particles}+1

 The format for each iteration line is
 ```python
 {Iteration},{Pos_X},{Pos_Y},{Pos_Z},{Source_Galaxy_ID}
 ```

+The example sim_data file is [here](https://github.com/samhollenbach/Galaxy2/blob/master/sim_data.txt)

-See the Reader.py for how to parse the datafile.
+See the Reader.py for more info on how to parse the datafile.

 Please contact me at shollenb@macalester.edu if you have any quesitons or inquiries.